 Prop betting started modestly with the Super Bowl but continues to grow.
 Some sportsbook operators offer prop bets every week during the pro football season.
 Fewer sportsbook operators offer prop bets every day for other sports.
 The evolution of prop betting in United States sportsbooks is taking the wagers off the field.

-Modern prop bets
+Types of prop bets

 Exotic prop bets